Oklahoma City bombing: Rescue efforts

-At 9:03 a.m., the first of over 1,800 9-1-1 calls related to the bombing was received by Emergency Medical Services Authority (EMSA).
+At 9:03 a.m., the first of over 1,800 911 calls related to the bombing were received by Emergency Medical Services Authority (EMSA).
 By that time, EMSA ambulances, police, and firefighters had heard the blast and were already headed to the scene.
 Nearby civilians, who had also witnessed or heard the blast, arrived to assist the victims and emergency workers.
 Within 23 minutes of the bombing, the State Emergency Operations Center (SEOC) was set up, consisting of representatives from the state departments of public safety, human services, military, health, and education.
 Assisting the SEOC were agencies including the National Weather Service, the Air Force, the Civil Air Patrol, and the American Red Cross.
 Immediate assistance also came from 465 members of the Oklahoma National Guard, who arrived within the hour to provide security, and from members of the Department of Civil Emergency Management.
 Terrance Yeakey and Jim Ramsey, from the Oklahoma City Police Department, were among the first officers to arrive at the site.
-Several cast and crew members filming for the 1996 movie Twister paused filming to come help with recovery efforts.

 The EMS command post was set up almost immediately following the attack and oversaw triage, treatment, transportation, and decontamination.
 A simple plan/objective was established: treatment and transportation of the injured was to be done as quickly as possible, supplies and personnel to handle a large number of patients was needed immediately, the dead needed to be moved to a temporary morgue until they could be transferred to the coroner's office, and measures for a long-term medical operation needed to be established.
 The triage center was set up near the Murrah Building and all the wounded were directed there.
 Two hundred and ten patients were transported from the primary triage center to nearby hospitals within the first couple of hours following the bombing.

 Within the first hour, 50 people were rescued from the Murrah Federal Building.
-Victims were sent to every hospital in the area.
+The injured were sent to every hospital in the area.
 The day of the bombing, 153 people were treated at St. Anthony Hospital, eight blocks from the blast, over 70 people were treated at Presbyterian Hospital, 41 people were treated at University Hospital, and 18 people were treated at Children's Hospital.
 Temporary silences were observed at the blast site so that sensitive listening devices capable of detecting human heartbeats could be used to locate survivors.
 In some cases, limbs had to be amputated without anesthetics (avoided because of the potential to induce shock) in order to free those trapped under rubble.
 The scene had to be periodically evacuated as the police received tips claiming that other bombs had been planted in the building.